kurtosis-tech/eth-network-package/README.md

 ### Using this in your own package

 Kurtosis Packages can be used within other Kurtosis Packages through [composition](https://docs.kurtosis.com/reference/packages).
-Assuming you want to spin up an Ethereum network and your own service together, you just need to do the following
+Assuming you want to spin up an Ethereum network and your own service together, you just need to do the following:

 ```py
 # Import the Ethereum Package